mnielsen/finding_scenius/finding_scenius.md

 ## Brushes with scenius

-I've had two extended brushes with scenius.
+I've had two extended experiences with great scenes.

 The first was in the field of quantum computing.
 I worked on quantum computing from 1992 to 2007.
 From 1992 to 1994 I only had contact